 |Celiac disease: an increased transglutaminase activity is found in this disease.|

 |Irritable bowel syndrome and food allergy.|

 Sicherer, Scott H., and Hugh A. Sampson.
 “Food allergy: epidemiology, pathogenesis, diagnosis, and treatment.”
 Journal of Allergy and Clinical Immunology 133.2 (2014): 291-307.

 Olivier, C. E. “Food allergy.”
 J Aller Ther S 3 (2013): 2.

 Flores Kim, J., et al. “Diagnostic accuracy, risk assessment, and cost?effectiveness of component?resolved diagnostics for food allergy: a systematic review.”
 Allergy 73.8 (2018): 1609-1621.

-The information herein on "Food Allergy" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Food Allergy" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.